Indexing-Your-Heart/game/README.md

 ## Found an issue?

-If you've found a bug or want to submit feedback to the project, it is encouraged that you submit a report on our bug reporter on YouTrack.
-For sensitive information or security vulnerability reports, email hello at indexingyourhe.art directly.
+If you've found a bug or want to submit feedback to the project, it is encouraged that you submit feedback in our Discord server or by emailing us at `hello at indexingyourhe.art`.

-[File a bug report on YouTrack &rsaquo;][youtrack]

 ## Licensing